-This is the case in figure 8c and in the numerical simulations shown in the previous section, but not for the case of figures 8a.
+This is the case in figure 8(c) and in the numerical simulations shown in the previous section, but not for the case of figure 8(a).
 Note that, in the limit $Ek \ll d_1^{-4}h^{-2}$, the flow is generally unstable unless the tilt angle is extremely small, which is difficult to achieve experimentally.

 Comparing the experimental velocity profiles and the theoretical predictions in figure 8 shows a good agreement.
 Both profiles have the same bell shape with a minimum value reached around $r \approx 0.4$.
-The amplitude is underpredicted by 30% for the lower Ekman number and overpredicted by a factor almost 2 for the highest value.
+The amplitude is underpredicted by 30% for the lower Ekman number and overpredicted by a factor almost two for the highest value.
 This latter discrepancy may be due to large nonlinear effects and an instability of the Kelvin mode.

 The comparison for the (2, 1) resonance is shown in figure 9.
 In this case, the viscous effects on the geostrophic flow are even more pronounced than for the (1, 1) resonance in figure 8.
 This is because of the importance of the second amplitude A_2 in the Bessel series (6.1).
 The agreement between theory and experiment is excellent both qualitatively and quantitatively.
 Both profiles are negative with two local minima: the largest one is around r = 0.25 and the second one around r = 0.75.
-The amplitudes predicted by $(v_0){\rm vol.}$ compare well with experimental results for the two largest values of the Ekman number.
-For the smallest Ekman number, as for the first resonance, the discrepancy may be due to nonlinearities or an instability.
+The amplitudes predicted by $(v_0){vol.}$

-FIGURE 10.
+Figure 10.
 Angular momentum M_0 of the geostrophic flow normalised by the kinetic energy of the Kelvin mode E for a resonant precessing cylinder (m = 1).
-In (a), the angular momentum is plotted as a function of the aspect ratio h for different resonances as mentioned in the legend.
-In (b), the angular momentum is plotted as contours in the (k, ω) -plane.
+In panel (a), the angular momentum is plotted as a function of the aspect ratio h for different resonances as mentioned in the legend.
+In panel (b), the angular momentum is plotted as contours in the (k, ω)-plane.
 The green zone corresponds to positive values of the angular momentum, but this zone is not accessible due to the dispersion relation.
-The black lines show this dispersion relation for the first three resonances: $(1, \cdot)$ thick line; $(2, \cdot)$ medium line; and $(3, \cdot)$ thin line (the higher resonances have lower ω).
+The black lines show this dispersion relation for the first three resonances: (1, ·) thick line; (2, ·) medium line; (3, ·) thin line (the higher resonances have lower ω).